SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex1/README.md

 14. Select the entity **Inventory** and press the **Preview** button to start the *Fiori Elements Preview*.

+    (The service also contains an entity I_Currency since the RAP Generator has added a value help for Currencies to the projection view.)

    ![Start Fiori Elements Preview](images/0460.png)

 15. Check the Fiori Elements Preview App.
 You will notice that we got a nearly full fledged UI with capabilities for